-Parental involvement: Older kids will need you to teach them how to use, maintain, and troubleshoot any issues that might arise with equipment like lawnmowers, weed whackers and leaf blowers.
-If your child is interested in the landscaping aspect of yard work, help them research what certain plants require to thrive in your area .
+Parental involvement: Older kids will need you to teach them how to use, maintain and troubleshoot any issues that might arise with equipment like lawnmowers, weed whackers and leaf blowers.
+If your child is interested in the landscaping aspect of yard work, help them research what plants thrive in your area.

 #2.
 Washing Cars

-Minimum age: As long as they can reach the roof of the car (or can balance on a stool to reach), washing cars can be done by kids who are in their tweens and older.
+Minimum age: As long as they can reach the roof of the car, washing cars can be done by kids who are in their tweens and older.

-Expected earnings: The average cost of getting a car wash at one of those drive-through places is $10.
+Expected earnings: The average cost of a drive-through car wash is $10.
 That’s a fair price for your kid to charge, and they can add on extras like vacuuming or detailing the inside of the car (or waxing after washing).

 Summary: Washing cars can be surprisingly lucrative for kids who live in the suburbs, where almost every household has at least one automobile.
-And there really is no special equipment required — just a bucket, some soap, sponge and good rags.
+And there really is no special equipment required — just a bucket, some soap and soft towels.

-Parental involvement: Make sure your kid understands just how expensive some cars are and how expensive it can be to repair something if they aren’t gentle enough — especially if they’re going to be detailing the inside of cars, where there might be leather and expensive electronics.
+Parental involvement: Make sure your kid understands just how expensive cars are and how expensive it can be to repair damage if they aren’t gentle enough — especially if they’re going to be detailing the inside of cars, where there might be leather and expensive electronics.